-The WASA Board has approved a cost recovery method for the CSO LTCP using an Impervious Area Charge (IAC) for the District.
-Preparations to implement this new rate structure are nearing completion and WASA expects to start the IAC in April 2009.
+The Authority's Board has approved a cost recovery method for the CSO LTCP using an Impervious Area Charge (IAC) for the District.
 An impervious area rate offers the following advantages:

-- Provides a better allocation of cost responsibility than a water/sewer consumption rate relating to managing surface runoff. - Applying an impervious area charge structure in the District will give a better understanding of what the funds are used for and improve incentives for low impact development.
+• Provides a better allocation of cost responsibility than a water/sewer consumption rate relating to managing surface runoff.

+Applying an impervious area charge structure in the District will provide a better understanding of what the funds are used for and improve incentives for low impact development.